X

 Maneuver Training

-In the first block of instruction in maneuver at LDAC, cadets learn individual battlefield skills, combat movement techniques and procedures necessary for subsequent tactical training at the squad level.
+In the first block of instruction in maneuver at CST, cadets learn individual battlefield skills, combat movement techniques and procedures necessary for subsequent tactical training at the squad level.
 Maneuver training is a vehicle to teach and evaluate leadership.
 It introduces conditions of stress that parallel those found in combat.
 Tactical training introduces new skills, provides performance-oriented reinforcement opportunities and increases the degree of difficulty and sophistication of training events.
 Cadets learn the skills necessary to function in a Tactical Training Area This building-block approach provides the best opportunity for cadets to learn and for cadre to assess leadership potential.

 Tactics